ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 The header of the metrics file contains information pertaining to the OpenROAD release such as commit hash, and the run date and design data information such as design name and the target platform

-The current design stages are "synth", "constraints", "floorplan", "globalplace", "placeopt", "cts", "globalroute","detailedroute" and "finish".
+The current design stages are "synth", "constraints", "floorplan", "globalplace", "placeopt", "detailedplace", "cts", "globalroute", "detailedroute" and "finish".
 The metric categories are "area", "timing", "power" and "clocks".
+The metric name and modifiers describe additional information about the metrics.
-The metric name and modifiers describe additional information about the the metrics for.
 For example the metrics "floorplan__area__stdcell__count" specifies the number of standard cell instances at the floorplan stage.

 A sample of the logger output and extraction to metrics dashboard from the .json (or .html) is shown in the figure below.
 ![metrics2](https://user-images.githubusercontent.com/61943381/110588546-03f61300-812a-11eb-8270-247ef733fbc4.png)